-The agreements provide for a concession fee equal to the greater of a minimum annual guarantee (MAG) or a percentage of gross revenues.
+The agreements provide for a concession fee equal to the greater of a MAG or a percentage of gross revenues.
 Certain agreements are subject to escalation of the MAG.
-For the fiscal years ended June 30, 2019 and 2018, revenues from such agreements were approximately \$380.2 million and \$356.9 million, respectively.
-The respective amounts over MAG were \$110.7 million and \$96.9 million.
+For the fiscal years ended June 30, 2020 and 2019, revenues from such agreements were approximately \$279.8 million and \$380.2 million, respectively.
+The respective amounts over MAG were \$81.8 million and \$110.7 million.